Boosting productivity and wellbeing in the UK workplace

 Boosting productivity is often considered one of the greatest economic challenges facing the UK today, with the most recent available data showing that on average UK workers produced 16 per cent less than other G7 economies and low rates of growth following the financial crisis more than a decade ago.
 The Economic and Social Research Council (ESRC) have prioritised research on management practices and employee engagement on the back of a consensus that driving engagement and productivity must happen in the workplace - where managers and employees create economic value.

-In response to this, PrOPELhub.org has been established to bring together all recently funded ESRC projects around Management Practice and Employee Engagement through a process of co-production and co-creation.
+In response to this, PrOPELhub.org was established to bring together all recently funded ESRC projects around Management Practice and Employee Engagement through a process of co-production and co-creation.
 The Hub is designed to connect with other major ESRC investments and engage with world class scholarship on engagement and productivity in order to maximise the synergies and impacts of ESRC-funded work in this space.

 The project is led by the University of Strathclyde and funded by the ESRC and will provide a platform for sharing useful advice, ideas and practical lessons to promote high quality, inclusive and engaging work, agile and high-performing organisations and effective, efficient and prosperous societies, all informed by the latest research evidence.